 “As adults, we get to make mistakes without being embarrassed like this.
 Why should we not give children the same allowance”?

 She’s right.
-We should be forgiving, especially considering that children, their bodies, their brains, and their spirits are still developing.
+We should be forgiving, especially considering that children, their bodies, and their brains are still developing.
 Their coordination is not fully developed.
 And!
 The voices we use with them become the voices in their head that either bring them down or lift them up later in life.
 We are in a powerful position as parents.

-What would you want to have happen if you spilled a glass of wine on the table, or worse, your friend’s lap?
-In fact, this happens all the time.
+What would you want to have happen if you spilled a glass of wine on the table, carpet or worse, your friend’s lap?
+This kind of thing happens all the time.
+Would you be shamed?

 Why is the reaction different with children then?